soraxas/firmware/README.md

   - `previous` will pop the stack

 - `switchKeymap` will toggle the keymap by its abbreviation.
-Last will toggle last keymap toggled via this command.
+Last will toggle the last keymap toggled via this command.

 - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.
 This is set to at least 50ms in order to prevent debouncing issues.